tudelft3d/geo2020/templates/index.md

 Describe what you did.
 Present the design of your experiments and/or present the algorithm/methodology you used to answer your research question.

 Observe that it's better to separate the theory from the practice.
-That is, if you developed a new algorithm/method to process 3D city models, first describe this algorithm from a conceptual point-of-view (with pseudo-code) without discussing implementation details.
+That is, if you developed a new algorithm/method to process 3D city models, first describe this algorithm from a conceptual point of view (with pseudo-code) without discussing implementation details.
 These details (eg language details, classes, bits and bytes, running time), should be presented and discussed in a separate part of the thesis (a chapter about the implementation of the methodology is possible for instance).

 ##### 4. Implementation and Experiments  (~10 pages)